ErikMarklund/AstroInferno-LaTeX-Template/README.md

 ## Features

 * Color schemes, fonts, and layout are close to the core books (but not exactly the same).
-* Needed fonts are included, or provided with TeX Live.
+* Needed fonts are supplied, or provided with TeX Live.
 * Developed for LuaTeX.
 Not tested with other engines.

 [comment]: <>![Preview](scrot.jpg)